LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ### Token Identification and Interoperability

 To identify tokens in the Lisk ecosystem, we introduce token identifiers in this proposal.
 An identifier will be unique among all tokens in the ecosystem.
-It is built from the [chain ID][registration-lip] of the chain minting the token and a local identifier, an integer chosen when the token is minted.
+It is built from the [chain ID][research:chain-registration] of the chain minting the token and a local identifier, an integer chosen when the token is minted.
 The local identifier allows chains to define multiple custom tokens, each identified by their respective local ID.
 For example, a decentralized exchange could have a governance token (distributed in the genesis block) and a liquidity token (distributed to liquidity providers).

 In particular, the LSK token is native to the Lisk mainchain which has `chainID = 1`, it is also the first (and only) token of this chain and has `localID = 0`.
 This entails that the LSK token ID is `(1,0)`.
 Token identifiers in this LIP are written as a dictionary `{"chainID": 1, "localID": 0}` (for example for the LSK token).
 Other document could also choose to represent them as a tuple, the LSK ID could then be written as `(1,0)`.